Taking DSD from 2.8 MHz to 11.2 MHz doesn't just step it up to the next level, it catapults it!Robert Friedrich, 5/4 Productions - USA

 Check out the DSD Wikipedia page

 DXD: Why does this exist as well?

-DXD (Direct eXtreme Digital) is a PCM samplerate developed specifically by Merging Technologies.
+DXD (Digital eXtreme Definition) is a PCM samplerate developed specifically by Merging Technologies.
 DXD is a 352.8 kHz/24bit audio signal, which is used to be able to seamlessly move a DSD signal into PCM (standard method of digitizing audio) world so EQ, dynamics and other effects processing can occur.
 The combination of DSD256, DXD and a timeline which can automatically do samplerate conversions with the most transparent SRC on the planet is what makes Pyramix the most sonically impressive workstation ever made.